somemorewater/myJsDocumentaiton/Readme.md

 - Code snippets for quick reference
 - Notes on JS concepts, patterns, and best practices
 - Solutions to common coding challenges
-- Links to helpful resources, tutorials, and videos

 Feel free to explore, learn, and contribute!